 A Funeral Celebrant

-Although I was trained initially by the Church of England, I have since become a member of the Association of Independent Celebrants (AOIC).
-I will write and deliver a funeral, burial, natural burial, internment, scattering of ashes and memorial ceremony based on what the family want and need.
-In my opinion, it’s all about the family and the person who has died and the family, religious or not.
+Although Steve was trained initially by the Church of England, he has since become a member of the Association of Independent Celebrants (AOIC) and so writes and delivers a funeral, burial, natural burial, interment, scattering of ashes and memorial ceremony based on what the family want and need.
+As a Celebrant, he will represent the beliefs of the person who has died and the family, religious or not.